Mailman (City Letter Carrier)

 What do you think of mail in voting?
 This is a complicated issue.
 I figure someone who deals with the post office would know mail in voting and sorting through mail instead of Democraps and Repulsicans

-Asked by I’m so sick of hearing it over 4 years ago
+Asked by I’m so sick of hearing it almost 5 years ago

 At least you were an equal opportunity basher of both major political parties.
 I believe there has been a lot of doubt purposely introduced into the voting-by-mail process by President Trump.
 My opinion is that voting by mail is very safe and reliable.
 There are a few important points I’d like to make.
 If you vote by mail, please follow the instructions given on the absentee/mail-in ballot regarding deadlines and signing your ballot.
 Also, voter fraud via mail or in person is quite rare.
 Several states have been doing almost full vote-by-mail for a number of years with minimal issues.